smbct/smbct.github.io/series/x86_64_assembly/pt4.markdown

 However, when the execution of the function is terminated, the program must go back to the instruction that follows this `jmp`.
 To do so, we will see the `call` and `ret` instructions that take care of this.

-In this case of defining new functions, our labels will not have the "`_L.`" prefix anymore as they will not be local symbols.
+When defining new functions, our labels will not have the "`_L.`" prefix anymore as they will not be local symbols.
 Indeed, the functions can be called in other portions of the code or even from external programs (in libraries for instance).

 #### Writing and calling our first function